Project-Reclass/toynet-featureset/README.md

 1. The path for the value page is `/value/{value_id}`.
 For example, for value id `5003`, the page for value "Honor" shows up.
 For `5001`, "Integrity" shows up.
 2. The page displays several boxes with the definition of the value from each military branch.
 In each box, the branch and the definition used by the branch are shown.
 3. Under these boxes there is an input box written `What does {value} mean to you?` (For example, `What does Integrity mean to you?` for the "Integrity" page with value id `5001`.)
 Here you write what the value mean to you.
-4. Click "Save" beneath the input box to save the your response.
+4. Click "Save" beneath the input box to save the your response. (data currently does not persist)